 An introductory session from 6:00 – 8:30 p.m. on Friday, May 18, will give participants the opportunity to hear Kit and Pete’s story and to learn more about the Sanctuary and its benevolent purpose.
 A discussion of my “kind” approach to writing follows, which will include a succession of exercises designed to generate writing.

 Saturday, May 19, will feature a Sanctuary tour at 8:30 a.m., followed by two class sessions from 9:30 to noon and 1:00 to 3:30 p.m., which will include both discussion and writing practice.
 A vegan lunch is provided.
 The late afternoon will be spent communing with the Sanctuary’s residents, exploring the grounds, and responding to generative exercises.
 The event will close Saturday evening with a wine hour, dinner, and open mic.

 Cost for the program is $150, which includes materials, 2 vegan meals, wine, and snacks.
-The deadline is April 2.
+Participants may also submit up to 20 double-spaced pages for feedback from Ms. Coomer.
+(NOTE: For manuscript formatting guidelines, click here.)
+The deadline is May 2.
 No refunds after April 20.
-A $25 administrative fee is retained.
 To sign up or to inquire further, contact Ms. Coomer at email@example.com or click on PayPal to make payment.
 The workshop is limited to fifteen, so early application is encouraged.